Katka88/checkers/README.md

 # Checkers

-Just improving my python skills on checkers.
+Just improving my python skills on checkers.<br>
 The plan is to make a game based on Czech Checkers Federation's rules.